11 Breakout Theater Stars You Should Know

 A lot has changed in the post-Hamilton theater landscape.
 Diverse, inclusive castings, storylines centered on marginalized communities and emotionally complex character arcs are no longer tokens to the norm, but rather conversations that are finally being played out on stage.

-And while the push for wider representation is far from over, this Broadway season's new wave of performances, be it brand new originals, like Hadestown and The Prom or reimagined classics, like Oklahoma! and Fiddler on the Roof, continue to usher in the industry's commitment to change.
+And while the push for wider representation is far from over, this Broadway season's new wave of performances, be it unconventional originals, like Hadestown and The Prom or reimagined classics, like Oklahoma! and Fiddler on the Roof, continue to usher in the industry's commitment to change.

 Below, curtain's up for 11 actors that are leading the charge, challenging audiences to think differently about established characters they think they know and those they meet for the first time.